 What range of formats are available for AntiDUST® tapes?

-We produce full width vent tape – AD4500 series and our Classic version – AD3400 series along with our robust closing tapes – G3600 series.
+We produce full width vent tape – AD4500 series and our Classic version – AD3400 series along with our robust sealing tapes – G3600 series.
 Roll lengths can be varied subject to discussion and agreement.
 Upon request we can offer various format combinations with regard to the length and width of the rolls to suit the sheets you are using.
 As of January 1, 2020, we now offer the most advanced vent tape on the market, the AD3500 series as well as the Click Fit vent tape for your interlocking tongue and groove polycarbonate panels.